 - Provision And Use Of Work equipment And Regulations 1998 – these regulations are to ensure any equipment and machinery is regularly tested and maintained in full working order and fit for purpose

-If an employer or owner of a garage fails to abide by the standards set out in these rules and regulations, and an accident causing injury occurs as a result, they may be deemed negligent in their legal duty of care, leaving the injured party open to making a garage accident claim.
+If an employer or owner of a garage fails to abide by the standards set out in these rules and regulations and an accident causing injury occurs as a result, they may be deemed negligent in their legal duty of care.
+In such cases, this leaves the injured party open to making a garage accident claim for compensation.